Fvnyom/VukkyBot/docs/config.md

-If you came here, you probably want to customize your VukkyBot.
+If you came here, you probably want to customize your SGRDINKDFGUJHNDF.

 Well, here we go!